Easy Philippines: Endangered Endemics - Birding Tour

 ACCOMMODATION: Good to moderate hotels throughout, with the exception of Kitanglad, where we can either camp in tents or stay in the loft of the bunkhouse.
 Bathrooms are shared at Kitanglad, there is no electricity and water for bathing is cold.
 Elsewhere there is 24-hr electricity, and en-suite bathrooms.

 PHOTOGRAPHY: Rainforest bird photography can be difficult here as anywhere in the world and together with the fact that birds here are skittish means that taking pictures will be challenging.
+This is one of the most challenging areas for bird photography in the world.
 It is definitely worthwhile bringing an easily portable camera though, to get at least record shots of the many rare birds we will find.
 We will visit some areas of outstanding beauty so clients may want to take scenery shots too.

-WHAT’S INCLUDED?: Tips to local guides, drivers, and lodge staff; accommodation from the night of day 1 to the night of day 17 if taking only the main tour, all nights on the Palawan extension, and through the night of day 5 of the Visayas extension; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 18 if taking only the main tour, throughout the Palawan extension, and to lunch on day 6 of the Visayas extension; safe drinking water and/or juice during meals; a Philippine resident guide and Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 17 if taking only the main tour, throughout the Palawan extension, and to the afternoon of day 6 of the Visayas extension; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they arrive at the same time); domestic flights; ground transport for the group to all sites in the itinerary from in a suitable vehicle with a local driver; entrance fees and local guide fees for all the birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour, though electronic copies can be provided in advance).
+WHAT’S INCLUDED?: Tips to local guides, drivers, and lodge staff; accommodation from the night of day 1 to the night of day 11 (if taking only the main tour), from the night of day 1 to the night of day 5 on the Visayas extension, and the night of day 1 to day 7 of the Mindanao extension; meals from dinner on day 1 (unless you arrive too late for dinner service) to breakfast on day 12 if taking only the main tour, from dinner on day 1 of the Visayas extension, and to lunch on day 8 of the Mindanao extension; safe drinking water and/or juice during meals; a Philippine resident guide and Tropical Birding tour leader with scope and audio gear from the morning of day 2 to the evening of day 12 if taking only the main tour, throughout the Visayan extension, and to the afternoon of day 8 of the Mindanao extension; one arrival and one departure airport transfer per person (transfers may be shared with other participants of the same tour if they arrive at the same time); domestic flights; ground transport for the group to all sites in the itinerary from in a suitable vehicle with a local driver; entrance fees and local guide fees for all the birding sites mentioned in the itinerary; a printed and bound checklist to keep track of your sightings (given to you at the start of the tour, though electronic copies can be provided in advance).

 WHAT’S NOT INCLUDED?: Optional tips to the Tropical Birding tour leader; tips for luggage porters at hotels (if you require their services); snacks; additional drinks apart from those included; alcoholic beverages; travel insurance; excursions not included in the tour itinerary; extras in hotels such as laundry service, minibar, room service, telephone calls, and personal items; medical fees; other items or services not specifically mentioned as being included.